timweri/cargo-oxidate/README.md

 # cargo-oxidate

-Check Cargo dependency freshness — flags packages in `Cargo.lock` that are too new (supply chain risk) or too old (staleness).
+Check `Cargo.lock` for packages that are too new (supply chain risk) or too old (staleness/CVE risk).

 ## Installation